adobe/aepsdk-rulesengine-ios/README.md

 let rule = MobileRule(condition: condition)
 rulesEngine.addRules(rules: [rule])
 ```
-However, a rule like this doesn't make much sense, without the ability to dynamically fetch a value it will always be true or false.
+A rule without the flexibility to dynamically fetch a value will always evaluate to true or false.
+To fetch the value for a rule at runtime, use a Mustache Token:

 ``` Swift
 let mustache = Operand<String>(mustache: "{{company}}")